cleardusk/3DDFA/readme.md

 ## Inference speed
-When batch size is 128, the inference time of MobileNet-V1 takes about 34.7ms.
+When input batch size is 128, the total inference time of MobileNet-V1 takes about 34.7ms.
 The average speed is about **0.27ms/pic**.

 <p align="center">
   <img src="imgs/inference_speed.png" alt="Inference speed" width="600px">